 Lately, the thing I have spent the most time on is slime behavior.

 In the night field, if you hit fallen logs or piles of dry branches with Fire magic, they ignite.
+I wanted slimes to react to that.

 It sounded simple at first: